open-mmlab/mmpretrain/docs/en/api/engine.rst

    Some components may be moved to MMEngine in the future.

-.. contents:: mmcls.engine
+.. contents:: mmpretrain.engine
    :depth: 2
    :local:
    :backlinks: top

-.. module:: mmcls.engine.hooks
+.. module:: mmpretrain.engine.hooks

 Hooks
 ------------------